I. Relevant Security Council resolutions/Guidelines of the Committee

 - the purpose of the proposed travel, with copies of supporting documents furnishing details connected to the request such as specific dates and times of meetings or appointments;

 - the proposed dates and times of departure from and return to the country from which the travel commenced;

 - the complete itinerary for such travel including the ports of departure from and return and all transit stops;

 - details of the mode of transport to be used, including where applicable, record locator, flight numbers and names of vessels;

 - A statement of specific justification for the exemption.

-Except in cases of emergency, to be determined by the Chair, all travel ban exemption requests shall be received by the Committee Chair no as early as possible but not less than fifteen working days before the commencement date of the proposed travel.
+Except in cases of emergency, to be determined by the Chair, all travel ban exemption requests shall be received by the Committee Chair as early as possible but not less than fifteen working days before the commencement date of the proposed travel.